motivational-dragon/Potion-Blender/README.md

 ### 5 - Cancelling the blend

 You can reset the cauldron anytime by right-clicking on the cauldron to get back your ingredients.

+### Effect stacking
+Adding the same effect to a potion multiple times results in effects adding.
+It, however, comes with a price as with each stacked effect gain decay.
+The first stacked effect adds 50% of its duration, and the 2nd one 25%.

+Instant Effects does not stack as duplicated effects are lost.

 ## Configuration
 The configuration file is in your .minecraft folder at potionblender/potion_blender_config.json